What would you put? If you don’t know, it’s worth deciding.

 Think about it.
 Better yet, ask others what they would say is a unique talent of yours.
 They can see it better than you can.

-Another way to discover your superpowers is to take a personality test (such as Myers-Briggs) to see where you excel.
-For instance, if you find out you’re an introvert, you’ll learn how they are amazing at cutting to the heart of the matter.
+Another way to discover your superpowers is to take a personality test (good assessments found here) to see where you excel.
+For instance, if you find out you’re an introvert, you can learn how many introverts are naturally good at cutting to the heart of the matter.

 Clarifying your superpower(s) is a great way to define your personal brand.
-The buzzword for 2010 is personal branding.
-Branding isn’t just for businesses and entrepreneurs anymore, it’s for every individual who wants to earn a living.
+A buzzword these days is personal branding.
+Branding isn’t just for businesses and entrepreneurs anymore, it’s for every individual who wants to speak up for what they’re about and what they’re good at.

 As drafted for my new business card, here they are: